Skip naar de inhoud

 Organ donation

-People with a poorly functioning or non-functioning organ can sometimes be helped with an organ transplant.
+People with a failing or non-functioning organ can sometimes be helped with an organ transplant.
 For an organ transplant, a donor organ is needed.

 Tissue donation